 Within the capabilities of SNMP and WMI wizards, there is a type of remote components called Wizard components.

 These components allow to set a base configuration for the modules that will be generated in the agents when executing any of the wizards (SNMP or WMI).
 Besides, it will offer the possibility of generating several modules dynamically through only one component.
 For example, a component to scan device storage units or processes in execution.

-These components can be created from the menu Configuration > Templates > Remote components, with the option Create a new wizard component.
+These components can be created from the menu Configuration → Templates → Remote components,

 The common fields are: